-The 1800 will now wait 5 seconds for a Touch-Tone acknowledgment code to be entered.
+1800 will now wait 10 seconds for a Touch-Tone acknowledgment code to be entered.
 After the last digit of the acknowledgment code has been received, the 1800 will respond by saying: "Alarm Acknowledged."
 The alarm has been acknowledged and the unit will hang up.
 Once the alarm has been acknowledged, the dialout process stops.

 If a Touch-Tone acknowledgment code is not received, the 1800 will offer you a second chance to enter it, responding with: "beep," "error," "Enter acknowledgment code."
 If the acknowledgement code is still not received, then the 1800 will respond by saying: "beep," "error," "goodbye."
 The alarm has not been acknowledged.
-The 1800 will hang up and wait for a callback acknowledgment.
-This waiting period is called the "intercall delay time."
+The 1800 will hang up and wait the programmed INTERCALL TIME before making the next phone call.
 During this time you may call the unit back from a Touch-Tone phone and the unit will give a voice report.
 Once you receive the complete report, enter the code to acknowledge the alarm.

-NOTE: An alarm cannot be acknowledged using a pulse (rotary) telephone unless the Callback Acknowledgment feature is enabled.
+An alarm cannot be acknowledged using a pulse (rotary) telephone unless the Callback Acknowledgment feature is enabled.